 As long as there have been trees growing in forests, there has been mulch on the ground beneath them, which in turn provides nutrients for the trees to grow and continuing their life cycle.
 Gardeners also greatly benefit from using mulch.

 What is Mulch?

-But first we need to know what mulch is?
 Mulch is any material that is spread or laid over the surface of the soil to retain moisture, to suppress weeds and even make the garden look more attractive.
-Mulches can be split into two categories, biodegradable and non-biodegradable.
+Mulches can be split into two categories, biodegradable and non-biodegradable

-Bark chippings are capable of performing all of the functions in the garden mulch require.
-It saves gardeners a great deal of time by suppressing weeds and saving time watering during the summer months.
+Bark chippings: Bark chippings are capable of performing all of the functions in the garden mulch require.
+It saves gardeners a great deal of time by suppressing weeds and saving time watering during the summer months

 • Bark mulch will also make your flower beds more attractive by the contrast of dark coloured bark mulch against lush green plant.

 • The soil gets its nutrients from the bark mulch breaking down.

 • Bark mulch provides organic matter that will encourage living organisms into the soil such as worms which in turn give benefits to the soil quality and structure.